I

 The brochure was a celebration of the achievements by the Bequest and ended with a note of optimism:

 And, after all, this is only a beginning, for the majority of these books have been acquired in the last few years.
 What treasures, therefore, the people of Victoria of a few generations hence will have!
-For this noble gift of Alfred Felton's is not for a day, but, humanly speaking, for ever; so much has been done already, but how much more will be done in the future.13
+For this noble gift of Alfred Felton's is not for a day, but, humanly speaking, for ever; so much has been done already, but how much more will be done in the future.

 The optimism was ill-founded.
 Rather than celebrate the beginning of a great Felton collection of rare books, the brochure marked the end of an adventure.
 The last purchase by the Bequest of any significance for the history of the book to be placed in the Library was a collection of sixteenth-century woodblocks in 1938.
 The intervention of the war slowed buying to a trickle, and the plans for a post-war future for the Library, Museums and National Gallery had profound consequences.

-On the first page of the brochure Foxcroft had noted that the original terms of the Felton Bequest were to benefit ‘…the Trustees for the time being of the Melbourne National Art Gallery…’, and that this had been amended by codicil to be construed as the Trustees of the Public Library, Museums and National Gallery of Victoria.
-The passing of the Act To make provision with respect to the Public Library the National Gallery and the National Museums of Victoria on 11 December 1944, established four separate trusts – one each for the Library, the Gallery, and the Museums, and one for the buildings that they shared.
+To make provision with respect to the Public Library the National Gallery and the National Museums of Victoria on 11 December 1944, established four separate trusts – one each for the Library, the Gallery, and the Museums, and one for the buildings that they shared.
 This much reflected a consensus that the one great institution as conceived by Redmond Barry and others had grown too unwieldy and complex, and that the future of each component lay in a more independent structure.
 The Act went further, making the National Gallery the sole beneficiary of a number of bequests, including that of Alfred Felton.
-That became the matter of contention.14
+That became the matter of contention.

 The Trustees Executors and Agency Co.
 Ltd. wrote to Sir Keith Murdoch on 25 May 1945 in his new role as President of the Trustees of the National Gallery of Victoria, noting that while the new Act made the beneficiary clear, it had abolished the Trustees empowered to recommend or approve purchases or nominate a member to the Felton Bequests Committee.
 The company advised that they were applying to the Court to have the question determined as plaintiff, joining the Trustees of the National Gallery and the Attorney General of Victoria as defendants.
 The Gallery quickly appointed W. K. Fullagar KC to watch over their interests and the Library and Museums sought an opinion from R. G. Menzies KC.
 Menzies argued that a simple substitution of the National Gallery Trustees for the original body would give a ‘strained and artificial interpretation’ and opined that the moneys could be lawfully expended for the Museum and the Library as long as the purchases met the criteria of having an artistic and educational value calculated to raise public taste.
 In Menzies' opinion